OffchainLabs/bold-validator-starter-kit/README.md

 * `error opening parent chain wallet        path=/home/user/.arbitrum/local/wallet account= err="invalid hex character 'x' in private key"` - this log line will get printed if the private key you provide contains the `0x` prefix.
 Please remove the `0x` prefix before supplying the `validator.sh` script with the key!
 * `err="invalid block range params"` or `err="unsupported block number"` - this can be resolved by wiping the validator database (instructions below)
 * `err="execution reverted: ERC20: insufficient allowance"` or `error="could not create assertion: test execution of tx errored before sending payable tx: execution reverted: ERC20: insufficient allowance"` - this happens when your validator has exhausted the entire supply of the ERC20 staking token minted when you ran `./mint_stake_token.sh`.
 Simply re-run the same command to mint more staking tokens
+* `err="execution reverted: PREV_NOT_LATEST_CONFIRMED"` - this is normal, no need to worry, because most of the tx or estimation failed with `PREV_NOT_LATEST_CONFIRMED` is because many validators race to confrim the same rblock while only one can succeed so others will get failed

 ### How to wipe the validator database